 \subsection{Author Contributions}

-CB and KTB conceptualised the project and wrote the initial manuscript, the package was developed by CB as a development from the CrystaLLM code written by LA, the Residual model was based off code provided by KL.
+CB and KTB conceptualised the project and wrote the initial manuscript, the package was developed by CB as a development from the CrystaLLM code written by LA, the Residual model was based on code provided by KL.
 Experimental XRD data was provided by AA and JD.
 DFT calculations and FGW distance evaluations were performed by MW.
-RG-C, LA and KL provided feedback and guidance on project design and were also involved in editing the final manuscript.
+BM helped develop the API tools and the front-end for the web-app.
+RG-C, LA, BAAM and KL provided feedback and guidance on project design and were also involved in editing the final manuscript.